Alberti Vineyard Historical Facts

 The consequences of these chemical reactions are the following: The color of the wine is stabilized and its intensity increases, there is a decrease in the bitterness and astringency of the wine, and* Tannins are transformed to give the wine its softness.

-Click the image below to see a short video about François Frères Tonnellerie.
+Click the image below to see a short video about François Frères Tonnellerie and how they make these wonderful barrels.